polynimbus/polynimbus/README.md

 - `instance-type` - instance type (vendor-specific, eg. `m5.xlarge`, `f1-micro`, `Standard_H8`)
 - `instance-id` - unique instance identifier, that should be passed to other scripts operating on instances (vendor-specific)
 - `image-name` - Ubuntu (or other OS) version (vendor-specific, eg. `18.04-LTS`, `18.04`, `ubuntu-1804-lts`, `ami-0ee06eb8d6eebcde0`)
+- `created-date` - date in format `yyyy-mm-dd`
+- `tags` - list of optional instance tags, concatenated to single field (format and allowed characters are vendor-specific)
 - vendor-specific optional fields, eg. VPC-id and list of security groups for AWS

 ##### Possible instance states